 Although very much understandable, this sounds a bit odd to a native speaker.
 You only explain something to someone, so this sentence almost sounds like you yourself are the rules and you are asking them/you to be explained… which doesn’t make any sense in any situation.

 Correct construction: Can you explain the rules to me? (i.e. you are the INDIRECT object)

 N.B. : the opposite rule applies with the verb ‘to ask’; i.e. Ask to me a question -> Ask me a question

 4. Are you English?

 What you think you’re saying: Are you from the United Kingdom?

-This is not exactly a language so much as a common cultural misunderstanding, but be careful with this one; people can get offended!
+People from outside of the UK often generalise by asking if you are from England, or sometimes London, even if they mean to ask if you’re from anywhere in the UK.
+This is not exactly a language issue so much as a common cultural misunderstanding, but be careful with this one; people can get offended!

 What you think you’re saying: I do not know the word for this [thing] in English, please tell me

 This one has a funny translation, as it can sound like you’re asking how you are able to call something (i.e. an orange) on the phone.